baronauta/RayTracer/guidelines.md

 ```julia
 shape small_sphere(sphere_material, translation([-2.5, -1, 0.2]) * scaling(0.2, 0.2, 0.2))
 ```
-This creates a `sphere` with the material `sphere_material`, a radius of $0.2$, and origin at $(-2.5, -1, 0.2)$.
+This creates a `sphere` with the material `sphere_material`, a radius of $0.2$, and origin at $(-2.5,\, -1,\, 0.2)$.

 ---

 ### 🧩 4.
 Constructive Solid Geometry (CSG)

 CSG allows the composition of shapes using boolean operations: `union`, `fusion`, `intersection`, and `difference`.
-A CSG is a shape object, so it must be declared with an identifier.
+A `csg` is a shape object, so it must be declared with an identifier.
 Since it behaves like any other shape, you can build complex objects by nesting multiple CSGs.

-- A global transformation can be applied to the entire CSG block, preserving the relative positions of its internal components (if no needed use *identity*).
+- A global transformation can be applied to the entire CSG block, preserving the relative positions of its internal components (if no needed use `identity`).
 - Shapes inside a CSG are not automatically added to the world.
 If you want to use them independently, you must duplicate them using `copy` and assign a new name.
 The general syntax to define a CSG is: